 Some caveats about that demo:

-- This is, obviously, just a temporary URL.
-I will come up with something more permanent and update this post, but in the meantime if you want to use the wrappers yourself, please download a copy from the URL instead of linking to it.
+- If you want to use the wrappers yourself, please download a copy from the URL instead of linking to it.

 - I am most certainly not a web developer, so the page is pretty ugly and the underlying code will probably make an actual web developer's eyes burn.
 Pull requests are very welcome!
 Here's the source for that page: https://github.com/rdkit/rdkit/tree/Release_2019_09_1/Code/MinimalLib/demo